go-mysql-org/go-mysql/README.md

     ev.Dump(os.Stdout)
 }

-// or use timeout use GetEventTimeout but you should deal with the timeout exception import (
+//or use timeout with GetEventTimeout, and you should deal with the timeout exception import (
     "time"
 )